Winton, New Zealand: Climate

 The climate in Winton is temperate.
 It is generally warmer, drier and calmer than Invercargill or Southland’s coastal districts.
 There is a great deal of rainfall in Winton, even in the driest month.
-According to Köppen and Geiger, this climate is classified as 'oceanic'.
+According to Köppen and Geiger, this climate is classified as 'oceanic' with high humidity year round.
 The average annual temperature in Winton is 9.9 °C and in a year, the average rainfall is 912 mm.
 The driest month is August, with 55 mm of rain.
 The greatest amount of precipitation occurs in January, with an average of 96 mm.
 January is the warmest month of the year with the temperature in averaging 14.5 °C. The lowest average temperatures in the year occur in July, when it is around 4.8 °C. There is a difference of 41 mm of precipitation between the driest and wettest months.
 The variation in temperatures throughout the year is 9.7 °C. Winton's highest temperature on record is 35.0 C, which was recorded on 14 January 2018.